binance-chain/docs-site/docs/light-client.md

 The `full node addr` field can be an address of any full node that you have deployed.<br/>
 You can refer to [Run a Binance Chain full node](fullnode.md) to get more details.<br/>

-We supply a bunch of full nodes that you can connect to in testnet.<br/>
+We supply a bunch of full nodes that you can connect to for both mainnet and testnet.<br/>
 You cat get full nodes info through a simple python script(notice to replace domain according to different network):<br/>

 ```python